 Find out more

-The weekly Emergency Department Activity and Waiting Times publication (link to be added) was also released on 6 July 2021 including new data for the week ending Sunday 27 June 2021.
+The weekly Emergency Department Activity and Waiting Times publication was also released on 5 July 2022 including new data for the week ending Sunday 26 June 2022.
 This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS Boards on the number of attendances and 4, 8, and 12 hour waits.